wp-xyz/UnitConv/README.md

 *   **Ozone concentration**: grams per normal cubic meter (g/Nm³)
 *   **Angle**: degrees
 *   **Data volume**: bytes

+The `src/ucGlobal.pas` unit is the central repository for defining the supported measurement types and their corresponding units.
+The `DataItems` array, populated by the `CreateItems` procedure, holds this information.
+Each entry in `DataItems` represents a measurement type (e.g., `diLength`, `diMass`) and contains a list of `TUnitItem` records.
+Each `TUnitItem` defines a specific unit within that category, including its name and the crucial A, B, C, and D constants used in the conversion mechanism.

+For each measurement type, there is an implicit **Base Unit**.
+This base unit is the reference point for conversions within that category.
+The constants A, B, C, D for each specific unit ($U$) are defined relative to this Base Unit.
+Based on the constants provided in `src/ucGlobal.pas`, the likely Base Units are:

 A comprehensive list of all supported units within these categories, along with their specific A, B, C, D constants, can be found by examining the `CreateXXXXItems` procedures within the `implementation` section of `src/ucGlobal.pas`.